eclipse-tractusx/traceability-foss/CFX-CHANGELOG.md

 - #93 Added load testing with Gatling
 - #116 Change User in Dockerfile for CFX Frontend
 - #117 updated spring boot to v3.3.5
+- Replace null values from Manufacturer in as built and as planned response

 ## [13.0.2-cfx-5 - 06.11.2024]